Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 ```
 :::

-:::{tab-item} Links to endpoints
+:::{tab-item} References to endpoints
-The following example shows a network with links to separate endpoints for nodes and links:
+The following example shows a network with references to separate endpoints for nodes and links:
 ```{jsoninclude} ../../examples/json/network-separate-endpoints.json
 :jsonpointer:
 ```
 :::

 :::{tab-item} Nodes endpoint
-The following example shows the response returned by the nodes endpoint with links to the next and previous pages of results.
+The following example shows the response returned by the nodes endpoint with URLs for the next and previous pages of results.
 ```{jsoninclude} ../../examples/json/nodes-endpoint.json
 :jsonpointer:
 ```
 :::

 :::{tab-item} Links endpoint
-The following example shows the response returned by the links endpoint with links to the next and previous pages of results.
+The following example shows the response returned by the links endpoint with URLs for the next and previous pages of results.
 ```{jsoninclude} ../../examples/json/links-endpoint.json
 :jsonpointer:
 ```